Do expats from Ohio still need to pay state taxes?

 Ohio-sourced income is essential in determining tax obligations for nonresidents and part-year residents.
 This includes, but is not limited to:

-- Business Income: Earnings from operations conducted within Ohio, whether through ownership of a business or part of a partnership.
+• Business Income: Earnings from operations conducted within Ohio, whether through ownership of a business or as a partner in a partnership.

-Why should Ohio expats move domicile to a state with zero state income tax?
+Why should Ohio expats change domicile to a state with zero state income taxes?

 State income tax savings

-For retirees and high-income individuals from Ohio, moving to states without income taxes such as Florida, Texas, or Nevada can offer significant financial advantages.
+For retirees and high-income individuals from Ohio, moving to a state without income taxes, such as Florida, Texas, or Nevada, can offer significant financial advantages.
 Without the burden of state income taxes, you can keep more of your earnings, allowing for greater investment opportunities or an enhanced lifestyle.

 Inheritance tax benefits